nazo6/installer.nvim/README.md

 ### tools

-Modules belonging to the `tools` category have information about the binary path, which can be retrieved with the following code.
+Modules belonging to the `tools` category have information about the own path, which can be retrieved with the following code.

 ```lua
 require("installer.integrations.tools").get "ripgrep",